 No setting backup and restore

-4. Netgear Nighthawk RAX120
+3. Netgear Nighthawk RAX120

-Like most Netgear routers, the RAX120 is all about sharing that storage space in as many ways as possible when hosting an external drive.
+Like most Netgear routers, the RAX120 is about sharing that storage space in as many ways as possible when hosting an external drive.

 You can share that locally or via the Internet using Netgear’s ReadyShare software.
 The router also supports local backup for Windows and Mac’s Time Machine.